zendframework/zf2-documentation/docs/languages/en/modules/zend.cache.storage.adapter.rst

    Storage adapters are wrappers for real storage resources such as memory and the filesystem, using the well known adapter pattern.

-   They comes with tons of methods to read, write and modify stored items and to get information about stored items and the storage.
+   They come with tons of methods to read, write and modify stored items and to get information about stored items and the storage.

-   All adapters implements the interface ``Zend\Cache\Storage\StorageInterface`` and most extend ``Zend\Cache\Storage\Adapter\AbstractAdapter``, which comes with basic logic.
+   All adapters implement the interface ``Zend\Cache\Storage\StorageInterface`` and most extend ``Zend\Cache\Storage\Adapter\AbstractAdapter``, which comes with basic logic.

    Configuration is handled by either ``Zend\Cache\Storage\Adapter\AdapterOptions``,